mshablovskyy/gtp/README.md

 - **Corrects File Attributes:** Updates the creation and modification dates of files to match the timestamps from their metadata.
 - **Manages Unprocessed Files:** Automatically relocates unmatched or unprocessable files to an "Unprocessed" folder for manual review.
 - **Generates Logs:** Creates a `logs.txt` file summarizing the operations for processed and unprocessed files.
-- **Generates Detailed Logs:** Creates a `detailed_logs.txt` file, showing how everything was done step by step and helps to found errors.
+- **Generates Detailed Logs:** Creates a `detailed_logs.txt` file, showing how everything was done step by step and helps to find errors.

 ---

 ## 🛠️ Setup and Usage

 **🚨 Note:**
-The program **does not change** any source folders or files, does not delete or modify, it strictly **copies** all processed and unprocessed files.
+The program **does not change** any source folders or files, does not delete or modify them; it strictly **copies** all processed and unprocessed files.
 Ensure you have sufficient free space to accommodate slightly more than the total size of the input folder!

 ### 1. **Prepare Your Takeout Data**